Manoj0223/hiver-support-agen/README.md

 how_to	Questions asking how to perform a feature or task other	Ambiguous or insufficiently specific cases

-The initial large training corpus is weak-labelled using rule-based patterns derived from these intent definitions.
+The large training corpus is weak-labelled using rule-based patterns derived from these intent definitions.

+Golden set

-The 200-example evaluation set uses human-reviewed intent labels.
+A 200-example evaluation set was sampled from Apple Support conversation pairs.

+Labels were initially generated using the project taxonomy and weak-label rules, with a subset manually audited.
+The current results should therefore be treated as a prototype evaluation rather than a fully independently hand-labelled benchmark.

 4. System Architecture
 Customer Message